 This is about death.
 No surprise that there are mixed feelings, mine and I think also his.
 Barnes has written a fair bit of fiction and non-fiction, and I’ve read and reviewed his novel The Sense of an Ending and wasn’t enthralled.
 But good for him, in his early-to-mid-60s, for taking a flyer at what must at times (and increasingly) be on us aging postwar babies’ minds.
 He doesn’t enlighten me much in my own blind speculating about what happens when they turn out the lights but honestly and realistically what did I expect?
 His captivating British prose style dances around the Big Topic, but although we get a feel for his sensibility, he tells us more about his family than anything else, and it’s not a deeply gracious picture (of any of the family members including him) that he paints.

 The book starts beautifully for me: “I don’t believe in God but I miss Him.” …so far we are in agreement.
 I was a Christian for about four years in late adolescence, and now I fight back tears whenever I darken the door of a traditional church.
-But I also get sentimental confronting anything that takes me back to my early life.
-It’s not just about religion.
+But it’s not just about religion: I can get sentimental confronting anything that takes me back to my early life.
 Julian Barnes is a rough-and-ready English-style agnostic with a metaphysical chip on his shoulder, and his professional philosopher brother does away with missing “Him” with a single word: “Soppy.”
-So much for choking up when the pipeorgan introduces a familiar old hymn, or even a Christmas carol.
+So much for choking up when the pipeorgan introduces a familiar old hymn or Christmas carol.

 Mixed with developing the characters of his parents and brother, there is some serious-sounding engagement with popular metaphysics, and some of the speculation about being afraid that the title promises.
 Pascal’s wager is a bet on what God is like as much as whether He exists.
 Barnes takes God’s point of view: wouldn’t He be unimpressed with off-the-cuff belief “just in case”?
 He deals with fear, fear of extinction, and speculates about how that might have evolved to the advantage of the selfish gene.
 And he also plunges into philosophy of mind a bit.
 Who, but more to the point what, is/am “I”?
 We are not much further ahead on the question of the insubstantial mind as he leaves that topic, but at least he knows it exists.